Complex geodesics and complex Monge--Amp\`{e}re equations with boundary singularity II: Proof of Theorem

-With (the uniqueness part of) Theorem \ref{thm:RH-prob2} in hand, we will prove this by first performing for $\Omega$ a holomorphic coordinate transformation as given in Theorem \ref{thmA:normalization} and then carefully analyzing the behavior of the normalization condition \eqref{dual-nor-cond} with respect to such a transformation.
+With the help of (the uniqueness part of) Theorem \ref{thm:RH-prob2}, we shall prove this by first performing for $\Omega$ a holomorphic coordinate transformation as given in Theorem \ref{thmA:normalization} and then carefully analyzing the behavior of the normalization condition \eqref{dual-nor-cond} with respect to such a transformation.

 Fix $\zeta_0\in\overline{\Delta}\!\setminus\!\{1\}$ and suppose $(\hat{v},\, \lambda)\in \mathbb C^{n-1}\times\mathbb C$ satisfies